ropensci/qualtRics/README.md

 library(qualtRics)
 ```

 Register your Qualtrics API key.
-You need to do this only once per R session:
+You need to do this once every R session:

 ```r
 registerApiKey(API.TOKEN = "<yourapitoken>")